 - Have a DISABILITY and cannot use the form in its current state

-NOTE: The Florida Supreme Court Self-Help Center pages do NOT list all forms for every situation.
+NOTE: The Florida State Courts System's Self-Help Center pages do NOT list all forms for every situation.
 If you need a form that is NOT listed, you will need to review other resources or prepare your own motion.
 To do this you will need to either consult the statutes and rules listed in these pages or seek the advice of an attorney regarding what information should be included in the motion.